hbilen/mcnDCGAN/README.md

 # DCGAN demo

 This folder contains an example implementation of DCGAN [1] in MatConvNet.
-The example trains on the CELEB-A data.
+The example trains on the CELEB-A data [2].

 ## Data

-First download the dataset in data/celeba folder by using the link http://mmlab.ie.cuhk.edu.hk/projects/CelebA.html
+First download and extract the aligned face images (`img_aligin_celeba.zip`) to `data/celeba` by using the link http://mmlab.ie.cuhk.edu.hk/projects/CelebA.html